Wujingqian/EventSpecPS/README.md

 Recovering both **surface shape** and **wavelength-dependent reflectance** usually requires dense multispectral images or separate acquisition stages.
 EventSpecPS combines an event camera with spectrally-angularly multiplexed illumination to recover both from a single event stream, enabling fast, low-bandwidth acquisition.

 This repository contains the **ECCV core Python decoder and rendering-configuration generator**.
-It does not bundle datasets, geometry assets, pretrained models, renderer binaries, or experiment-management scripts.
-The decoder optimizes each scene directly; no training dataset or pretrained network is required.

 ## Method